joenorton/rubyretriever/readme.md

 RubyRetriever uses aynchronous HTTP requests, thanks to eventmachine and Synchrony fibers, to crawl webpages *very quickly*.

 RubyRetriever does NOT respect robots.txt, and RubyRetriever currently - by default - launches up to 10 parallel GET requests at once.
 This is a feature, do not abuse it.
 Use at own risk.

+v1.0 Update 6/07/2014 - Includes major code changes, a lot of bug fixes.
+Much better in dealing with redirects, and issues with the host changing, etc. Also, added the SEO mode -- which grabs a number of key SEO components from every page on a site.
+Lastly, this upate was so extensive that I could not ensure backward compatibility -- and thus, this was update 1.0!

 getting started